Valentin889/cs-552-modern-nlp/README.md

 ### Project (70%):
-The project will be divided into 2 milestones and a final submission.
-Each milestone will be worth 15% of the final grade with the remaining 30% being allocated to the final report.
+The project will be divided into the project proposal (1%), 2 milestones (19%) and a final submission (50%).
 Each team will be supervised by one of the course TAs or AEs.

 More details on the content of the project and the deliverables of each milestone will be released at a later date.
 <!-- Registration details can be found in the announcement [here][1p]. -->

+#### Proposal
+- Release Date: 16 Apr 2025
+- **Due Date: 4 May 2025**

 #### Milestone 1:
+- Release Date: 28 Apr 2025
-- Due: 4 May 2025
+- **Due Date: 11 May 2025**

 #### Milestone 2:
 <!-- - Milestone 2 parameters can be found in the [project description][2p]. -->
-- Due: 18 May 2025
+- Release Date: 12 May 2025
+- **Due Date: 25 May 2025**

 #### Final Deliverable:
-- The final report, code, and date will be due on June 8th.
-Students are welcome to turn in their materials ahead of time, as soon as the semester ends.
+_The final report, code, and date will be due on June 8th.
+Students are welcome to turn in their materials ahead of time, as soon as the semester ends._
 <!-- - More details can be found in the [project description][2p]. -->
-- Due: 8 June 2025
+- Release Date: 25 May 2025
+- **Due Date: 08 Jun 2025**

 <a name="contact"></a>